jssql1234/docs-sqlacc/docs/usage/purchase/report.md

 ![navigate-yearly-purchase-analysis](../../../static/img/usage/purchase/report/navigate-yearly-purchase-analysis.png)

-1. Filter the documents by supplier, agent, area etc
+1. Filter the documents by supplier, agent, area, etc.

     ![yearly-purchase-analysis-filter](../../../static/img/usage/purchase/report/yearly-purchase-analysis-filter.png)

-2. Set how you want to group the report by going to group by / sort by
+2. Set how you want to group the report by using Group by / Sort by.

     ![yearly-purchase-analysis-sort-group-by](../../../static/img/usage/purchase/report/yearly-purchase-analysis-sort-group-by.png)

-3. Select if you want to see the yearly amount or yearly quantity of your purchase
+3. Select if you want to view the yearly amount or yearly quantity of your purchase.

     ![yearly-purchase-analysis-amount-quantity](../../../static/img/usage/purchase/report/yearly-purchase-analysis-amount-quantity.png)

-4. Press Apply Button
+4. Press Apply Button.

     ![yearly-purchase-analysis-apply](../../../static/img/usage/purchase/report/yearly-purchase-analysis-apply.png)

-5. Click Preveiw & Listing Report
+5. Click Preveiw & Listing Report.

-    - Example If you ticked "Qty" , your report will show yearly quantity.
+    - For example, if you tick "Qty", your report will show the yearly quantity.

         ![yearly-purchase-analysis-qty-report](../../../static/img/usage/purchase/report/yearly-purchase-analysis-qty-report.png)

-    - Example If you ticked "Amount" , your report will show yearly amount.
+    - For example, if you tick "Amount", your report will show the yearly amount.

         ![yearly-purchase-analysis-amount-report](../../../static/img/usage/purchase/report/yearly-purchase-analysis-amount-report.png)